Blockbuster (retailer): Peru

 Blockbuster opened its first store in Peru in 1995, and by 2002 it had ten stores in Lima.
-However, in 2006, Blockbuster announced that it plans to shut down its stores in Peru due to poor revenues, which it blamed on the effect of movie piracy.
+However, in 2006, Blockbuster announced that it planned to shut down its stores in Peru due to poor revenues, which it blamed on the effect of movie piracy.
 The last store in Peru was closed on January 3, 2007.
 The company had already closed down its stores in Ecuador, Portugal and Costa Rica.
 El Salvador followed in 2010, and Argentina in 2011.

 United Kingdom

-In 1989, the company entered the United Kingdom via its purchase of the 875-store Ritz Video chain for $135 million, from parent company Citivision.
-Ritz Video was Europe's largest rental chain, with a 20% share of the United Kingdom video market, and annual sales of about $150 million.
-The first re-branded Blockbuster outlet opened on Walworth Road, South London, the same year.
-By November 1991, Blockbuster UK converted 30 stores to its brand.
+In March 1989, Blockbuster opened their first store in the United Kingdom on Walworth Road, London.
+Prior to its opening, there were several other video stores in the United Kingdom with the name Blockbuster, many of whom Blockbuster bought out before opening their first store in the country.
+One chain that they could not buy out was the Blockbuster chain based in Portsmouth, founded in 1984, which claimed to be the third largest video chain in the United Kingdom and meant that Blockbuster avoided the Portsmouth area.